top of page

 What Is a Letter of Medical Necessity (LMN) — And How It Unlocks Your HSA

 There’s a powerful document many HSA users haven’t discovered yet — and it can help you use your HSA more intentionally across your health, fitness, and everyday wellness needs.
 It’s called a Letter of Medical Necessity (LMN).
-It’s not complicated, but it does change how certain expenses are evaluated.
-Once you understand how it works, you start looking at health purchases differently — especially those that fall into the “gray area.”
-This guide covers what an LMN is, who can
+It's not complicated, but it does change how certain HSA expenses are evaluated.
+With an LMN, you may be able to use your HSA funds for items that aren't automatically HSA-eligible — opening the door to a much wider range of qualifying purchases.
+This g

 Saving Wiser